• Skip to primary navigation

 © istockphoto.com / pixelfusion3d

 The third Millennium Development Goal is to “Promote gender equality and empower women.”
-This goal is given some urgency by the fact that significant gender gaps remain, especially in the Low-Income countries (LICs).
+This goal is given some urgency by the fact that significant gender gaps remain, especially in Low-Income countries (LICs).
 The World Bank’s 2012 World Development Report, “Gender Equality and Development,” stressed that in the LICs women lag behind men in a number of important respects, such as primary and secondary educational attainment, formal labour force participation, wages, and political representation.
-Fertility is also an important – and sometimes life-and-death – dimension of the gender gap in the LICs.
+Fertility is also important – and sometimes life-and-death – dimension of the gender gap in the LICs.
 Birth rates in the LICs are the highest in the world: in 2000, an average woman expected to give nearly 7 births in Mali or Uganda (compared to 2.1 births in the U.S. and 1.3 births in Italy, Germany, and Japan).
 Childbearing, coupled with deficient medical services, contributes to higher death rates of women in the LICs compared to men of similar age and socioeconomic status.

-This research programme will develop a systematic theoretical and empirical understanding of the relationship between globalisation and the gender gap.
+This research programme develops a systematic theoretical and empirical understanding of the relationship between globalization and the gender gap.
 The central theoretical hypothesis is that comparative advantage – what a country specializes in and exports – matters for how international trade affects the gender gap.
 Industries differ widely in the share of female workers in total employment.
 In some sectors, such as Textiles and Apparel, as much as 70% of all workers are women, while in others, such as Heavy Machinery, the share of women in total employment is as low as 8%.
-When a country opens to trade, if its comparative advantage is in female-dominated sectors, trade opening will increase women’s wages and labour force participation, and reduce fertility.
+When a country opens to trade, if its comparative advantage is in female-dominated sectors, trade opening will increase women’s wages and labour force participation and reduce fertility.
 By contrast, if a country’s comparative advantage is in male-dominated sectors, the relative wages of women and female labour force participation will fall with trade opening, and fertility will increase.
-Thus, there is no single impact of globalisation on the gender gap: the direction and magnitude of the effect will depend on comparative advantage.
+Thus, there is no single impact of globalization on the gender gap: the direction and magnitude of the effect will depend on comparative advantage.

 Evaluating this hypothesis requires both individual-level data, and a sample of countries that is large enough to permit statistical testing of the impact of country-level variation in comparative advantage.
-We will compile a multi-country, individual-level dataset on demographic and labour-market outcomes, and combine it with detailed data on international trade.
-We will employ household-level surveys such as the Demographic and Health Survey (DHS) or the Living Standards Measurement Study surveys (LSMS), as well as the International Income Distribution Database (I2D2), a unique compilation of household surveys for more than 100 countries recently assembled by the World Bank.
-These data sources are at the same time global in scale and individual-level in detail.
+We will compile a multi-country, individual-level dataset on demographic and labour-market outcomes and combine it with detailed data on international trade.
+We employ household-level surveys such as the Demographic and Health Survey (DHS) or the Living Standards Measurement Study surveys (LSMS), as well as the International Income Distribution Database (I2D2), a unique compilation of household surveys for more than 100 countries recently assembled by the World Bank.
+These data sources are at the same time global in scale and individual level in detail.

 Project Overview